Android-PowerUser/Windroid_11/README.md

 Open Termux and copy/paste one of the following codes:

-### To download and install on the external SDCard
+### To download and install it on the external SDCard
 ```
 termux-setup-storage
 pkg update -y